 You can check out the one that I got and see the reviews and ratings on amazon by clicking here.

-- The build quality is superb, it is a built to be a heavy duty rower able to support all user weights and heights.
+- The build quality is superb, it is a built to be a heavy duty rower able to withstand intense exercise and support all user weights and heights.

 - It moves and flows very smoothly with each push and pull stroke